Soyuyu/mfweb/README.markdown

 the `rake` command.
 This will probably be due to missing some prerequisites.
 I still need to sort out making it easier to get the dependencies.
 Until then I can say that you will need ruby 1.9 (I install it and control the install with rbenv.)
-The Gemfile in the repo indicates the necessary gems you need.
-(I should sort out a gemfile in the generated project folder too.)
 To build the infodecks you will also need to install coffeescript.
 The default rake tasks assume this is the case, let me know if this is an issue and I'll try to do something clever to avoid the need for coffeescript if you are only working on articles.

+You need a bunch of ruby gems to run the toolchain.
+These are specified using bundler and there are the appropriate Gemfile and Gemfile.lock files in the sample folder.

-If all goes well you add your own articles and infodecks to the sample repo.
+If all goes well you can now add your own articles and infodecks to the sample repo.
 You should not modify any of the files in mfweb unless you are experimenting with patching mfweb itself and sending me a pull request.